 Generally speaking, hardware firewalls aren’t that different from any other device equipped with a software firewall.
 The emphasis is that a separate device is allocated solely to inspect the network traffic.
 As for their types, all firewalls are either stateful or stateless.
 The latter focuses only on individual data packets using preset rules, while the former can monitor and detect all internet traffic states.

 In particular, hardware firewalls can be built-in a router or come as a separate gadget.
 Such devices have onboard memory running security policies, executing business rules, and routing network traffic.
 The devices themselves can range from a small tablet device to a large server.
-Though firewalls rarely are used on their own, an organization likely combines hardware devices with security software to lower potential cyber risks.
+Though firewalls are rarely used on their own, an organization likely combines hardware devices with security software to lower potential cyber risks.

 Advantages of physical firewalls